 - ξ On first encounters, which will include only the first enrolment episode of each child during the study period (as some children may attend the facility on more than one occasion).
 Separate presentations are identifiable from Day0 form as the caregiver is asked whether the child attended previously and within 28 days.
-This is the minimum number of days required for the disease episode to be considered a new one and not a repeat visit. - ξ Looking at different referral definitions1: - ο A child will be considered to be referred if, at Day0, the caregiver confirms that the child was urgently referred or the research assistant confirms that an urgent referral advice was recorded for the child.
-If urgency is unknown from both sources, referral will be assumed to be urgent.
+This is the minimum number of days required for the disease episode to be considered a new one and not a repeat visit. - ξ Looking at different hospitalisation appropriateness (based on different definitions of primary and secondary hospitalisations).
+Same day (Day0), 3 days and 7 days from Day0 will be used as cut-offs for different primary and secondary hospitalisation definitions. - ξ Looking at different referral definitions: - ο A child will be considered to be referred if, at Day0, caregiver confirms that the child was urgently referred and the research assistant confirms that an urgent referral advice was recorded for the child2. - ο A child will be considered to be referred if, at Day0, the research assistant confirms that an urgent referral advice was recorded for the child.
+If urgency is unknown, referral will be assumed to be urgent.